 While many people who read the entire book appreciated my stance on femininity, I have found that those who disagree often take that particular quote out of context.
 Admittedly, it is rather easy to twist the phrase “empower femininity” to make it sound like I was simply calling for more Barbie dolls and glitter nail polish for everyone.
+Of course the reason why it is particularly easy to ridicule the idea of empowering femininity is because we (all of us, as a society) already harbor dismissive attitudes toward anything considered feminine.
+And the very point I was trying to make is that we should move beyond this knee-jerk tendency to dismiss and demean feminine gender expression.
+Recognize that feminine traits are human traits.
 Finally, A Feminism 101 Blog.
 Before talking about the male gaze, it is first important to introduce its parent concept: the gaze.

 According to Wikipedia the gaze is a concept used for “analysing visual culture… that deals with how an audience views the people presented.”
 The types of gaze are primarily categorized by who is doing the looking.
 While the ideas behind the concept were present in earlier uses of the gaze, the introduction of the term “the male gaze” can be traced back to Laura Mulvey and her essay “Visual Pleasure and Narrative Cinema” which was published in 1975.
 In it, Mulvey states that in film women are typically the objects, rather than the possessors, of gaze because the control of the camera (and thus the gaze) comes from factors such as the as the assumption of heterosexual men as the default target audience for most film genres.
 Though it was introduced as part of film theory, the term can and is often applied to other kinds of media.

 Related Reading: I’m tired of being kind to creepy men in order to stay safe.
 My Mum once told me her biggest regret was that she’d brought her daughters up to be so polite.